Climatepedia

 Carbon Leakage

-The phenomenon where strict emissions regulations in one country cause industry to relocate to countries with weaker regulations, potentially shifting emissions rather than reducing them globally.
+The phenomenon where strict emissions regulations in one country cause industry to relocate to countries with weaker regulations, potentially shifting emissions rather than reducing them.

 Carbon Neutral

 A state where activities result in no net release of CO₂ to the atmosphere.
-This can be achieved by reducing emissions and balancing remaining emissions with removals, or by purchasing offsets.
+This can be achieved by reducing emissions and balancing remaining emissions with removals.

 Carbon Offsetting